felimichalski/felimichalski/README.md

 # 👋 Hi, I’m Felipe Michalski.
-- 👨‍💻 Software backend developer, currently working with Spring with Java and Kotlin.
+- 👨‍💻 Software backend developer, currently working with Spring (Java and Kotlin).

 - 📚 Student of the Bachelor's Degree in Computer Science at the Universidad de Buenos Aires.